Malick-Tammal/ENERGIZE/README.md

 - Cross platform support
 - ...

+## Issues
+- Working in just Windows

 ## More info

-ENERGIZE using [Battery_js](https://github.com/Malick-Tammal/Battery_JS) to get battery info<br>
+ENERGIZE using [Battery_js](https://github.com/Malick-Tammal/Battery_JS) package to get battery info<br>
-and thanks to [systemInformation](https://github.com/sebhildebrandt/systeminformation) using their util js
+and thanks to [systemInformation](https://github.com/sebhildebrandt/systeminformation) using their util.js

 ## Author